Decommissioning and deactivating protection for Azure Information Protection

 |You want all users to continue using Rights Management, but use an on-premises solution rather than using Azure Information Protection →||Use the Set-AadrmMigrationUrl cmdlet to direct existing users to your on-premises deployment when they consume content protected after this change.
 Users will automatically use the AD RMS installation to consume the protected content.

-For users to consume content that was protected before this change, redirect your clients to the on-premises deployment by using the LicensingRedirection registry key for Office 2016 or Office 2013.
+For users to consume content that was protected before this change, redirect your clients to the on-premises deployment by using the LicensingRedirection registry key for Office 365 apps, Office 2019, Office 2016, or Office 2013.
 For instructions, see the service discovery section in the RMS client deployment notes, and the LicenseServerRedirection registry key for Office 2010, as described in Office Registry Settings.

 |You want to stop using Rights Management technologies completely →||Grant a designated administrator super user rights and install the Azure Information Protection client for this user.